Frenchtown, Washington

 Frenchtown was a settlement in the Pacific Northwest established by Métis and French Canadian fur traders in the 19th century.
 It was located in Walla Walla County, Washington, United States.
 Originally called "le village des Canadiens", it became known as "Frenchtown" by later settlers, similar to other settlements such as Frenchtown, Montana.
 It has also been referred to as "Walla Walla Frenchtown".
-The area is currently a historical site maintained by the Frenchtown Historical Society.
+The area is currently a historical site maintained by the Frenchtown Historical Foundation.
 After most French Canadian and Métis residents were expelled in 1855, the area was largely resettled by Americans and the community closest to it was renamed Lowden in 1915.

 History

 Michel Pellissier and Catherine D'Aubuchan built the first cabin in 1823.
 Joseph LaRocque and Lizette Walla Walla built the second one in 1824, according to best estimates.
 Retired Canadian Métis fur traders continued to settle and marry into the local tribes.
 Roughly twenty French Canadian Métis and twenty Ojibwe, Cree, and Iroquois formed the core population of the settlement.
 This would evolve into a mixed ancestry village of log cabins and Indian camps scattered over approximately 50 sqmi.
 Fifty Métis families lived in the area by 1847, as estimated by counting the number of cabins on Thomas Bergevin’s map.

 Following various Indigenous uprisings throughout the Territory of Washington and escalating pressure from settlers arriving on the Oregon Trail, the US Army declared in October 1855 that the Walla Walla valley was under martial law and that all residents including Métis, had to vacate the valley immediately.
 The order was challenged and a few Frenchtown Métis stayed.
 Hostilities soon followed.
 Without any supervision or permission from the US Army, the Oregon Mounted Volunteers (OMV) engaged in the Battle of Walla Walla that followed.
 The US Army refused to pay or equip the Willamette Valley Volunteers, so they “lived off the land”.
 Food, horses, and supplies were stolen.
 The "Battle of Frenchtown" (December 7–10, 1855) was the longest Indigenous battle in the history of the Washington Territory.
 The Frenchtown Métis community was shattered, with many families scattering around the Pacific Northwest and some returning to Canada.
 Americans filed claims on the land that had been vacated.
 However, many former Frenchtowners remained in the area, and their descendants maintained a small French-speaking Catholic community until the 1880s.